gauravgurjar9660/fraud_detection/README.md

 ## 🧠 Technical Learning Journey

-* **Handling Class Imbalance with SMOTE:** Financial datasets are typically highly skewed (majority of transactions are genuine).
-I utilized **SMOTE (Synthetic Minority Over-sampling Technique)** to generate synthetic samples for the minority class (fraud).
-This prevented the model from being biased towards the majority class and significantly improved the detection of fraudulent patterns.
+ * **Handling Class Imbalance with SMOTETomek:** Financial datasets are highly skewed.
+I utilized the **SMOTETomek** hybrid technique—combining SMOTE (for over-sampling the minority class) and Tomek Links (for cleaning the overlapping data points).
+This approach not only balanced the dataset but also improved the class separation, making the fraud patterns much clearer for the models.

 * **Model Selection & Ensemble Strategy:** I compared Random Forest, LightGBM, and XGBoost.
 While all models performed consistently, **XGBoost** was selected for its superior PR-AUC score and stability in handling sparse, imbalanced features.
 I explored ensemble techniques to ensure the model captured diverse transaction behaviors.